-In addition to the controls on the I/O Matrix, the MONO, STEREO and SURROUND buttons here select the path type for the currently assigned fader.
+The MONO, STEREO and SURROUND buttons here select the path type for the currently assigned fader.
 If the path is to be a group, its number is selected using buttons 1-8.
 Groups are defined as surround, stereo or mono on the USER-BUSSES screen.